ebi-pf-team/interproscan-docs/docs/ImprovingPerformance.rst

 You have to remember, the more cores you specify, the more memory InterProScan will require to run successfully.
-Here are some observed numbers that may act as a guide, but you may have to experiment for your data. the input sequences were taken from `UniProt <https://www.uniprot.org>`
+Here are some observed numbers that may act as a guide, but you may have to experiment for your own data.
+The input sequences were taken from `UniProt <https://www.uniprot.org>`__

 =====   =========== =========== ========= ==========
 -cpu    max memory   sequence # seq size    run time
 =====  ============ =========== ========= ==========
  16     10GB          16,000      6MB       4hr
-160     14GB         160,000     56MB      12hr
+ 16     14GB         160,000     56MB      12hr
 =====  ============ =========== ========= ==========

 Consider chunking large input files
 -----------------------------------

-If your FASTA input files contains a large number of sequences then you may consider splitting your input into smaller chunks (depends on resources, but batches of 80,000 protein sequences is a suggested starting point).
+If your FASTA input files contains a large number of sequences say over 160, 0000 protein sequences, then you may consider splitting your input into smaller chunks (depends on resources, but batches of 80,000 protein sequences is a suggested starting point).
 You can then submit the smaller input files to InterProScan and process the results afterwards.

-For DNA/RNA sequences a much smaller number is suggested (e.g. 1,000 sequences).
-However for improved performance you could translate these using an external tool and then submit the necessary protein sequences instead, see `running nucleic acid sequences <ScanNucleicAcidSeqs>`__ for more information.
+For DNA/RNA sequences a much smaller number is suggested (e.g. 12,000 sequences).
+However for improved performance you could translate these using an external tool and then submit the necessary protein sequences instead, see `running nucleic acid sequences <ScanNucleicAcidSeqs.html>`__ for more information.

 Review your command line input options
 --------------------------------------

 Do you need all the output InterProScan supplies by default?
-See `How to run InterProScan <HowToRun>`__ for more details, for example you may consider options such as: - Which result data are you interested in, do you require all applications (see -appl option)? - Do you require the residue level annotation?
-If not this calculation can be disabled with the -dra option. - Make use of the default lookup service, or your own local lookup service to avoid the need for calculating known results again (on by default, `read more <LocalLookupService#what-is-the-interproscan-5-lookup-service>`__).
+See `How to run InterProScan <HowToRun.html>`__ for more details, for example you may consider options such as:
+- Which result data are you interested in, do you require all applications (see -appl option)?
+- Do you require the
+residue level annotation?
+If not, this calculation can be disabled with the -dra option.
+- Make use of the default lookup service, or your own local lookup service to avoid the need for calculating known results again (on by default, `read more <LocalLookupService.html#what-is-the-interproscan-5-lookup-service>`__).

 How to configure CPU usage? - Example cases
 -------------------------------------------